apache/openwhisk/docs/actions-new.md

 as needed.

-The runtime support is best implemented in its own repository to permit a management lifecycle independent of the rest of the OpenWhisk platform which only requires the following
+The runtime support is best implemented in its own repository to permit a management lifecycle independent of the rest of the OpenWhisk platform which requires the following
 additions:
 1. introduce the runtime specification into the [runtimes manifest](../ansible/files/runtimes.json),
 2. add a new `actions-<your runtime>.md` file to the [docs](.) directory,
 3. add a link to your new language or runtime to the [top level index](actions.md#languages-and-runtimes),
 4. add the runtime to the [Swagger file](../core/controller/src/main/resources/apiv1swagger.json),
-5. add a standard test action to the [tests artifacts](../tests/dat/actions/unicode.tests).
+5. add a standard test action to the [tests artifacts directory](../tests/dat/actions/unicode.tests).

 ### The runtime manifest